amauryt/crystal-wkb/README.md

 This library can be used to communicate with any system that implements WKB, including many database engines.
 In that case, you can either work at the bytes level doing the conversion yourself, or use  converters for `WKB::Object` and all its descendants for easier reading with `DB::Serializable` from `crystal-db`.

-Below is a full example of using it to receive and transmit geometry data from and to PostGIS using [crystal-pg](https://github.com/will/crystal-pg), the Postgres driver for [crystal-db](https://github.com/crystal-lang/crystal-db).
+Below is a full example to receive and transmit geometry data from and to PostGIS using [crystal-pg](https://github.com/will/crystal-pg), the Postgres driver for [crystal-db](https://github.com/crystal-lang/crystal-db).

 ```crystal
 require "db"